 Here you find more information on the DEI+ 2020.

 The aim of the HER is to achieve the energy targets for 2030 in a cost-effective manner.
 It is open to a wide range of renewable energy sources.
 The scheme focuses on two types of projects:

-SDE+(+) techniques: Making the production of renewable energy cheaper.
+SDE+(+) techniques: Making the production of renewable energy more cost-effective

-Offshore wind energy: Making the production of offshore wind energy cheaper.
+Offshore wind energy: Making the production of offshore wind energy more cost-effective

 Generation and storage: Combining storage and generation of renewable energy.

 Generation and smart grids: Combining smart schemes with the production of renewable energy at a decentralised level.